 The encoded file contains an encrypted function which is protected by a dynamic key.
 The dynamic key is the value of keygen() which is used elsewhere.
 When the protected function is run keygen() is called and returns a value.
 If this is the expected value then the script will continue to run.

 Multiple dynamic keys can be set allowing for infinitely increasing levels of protection.

-We recommend making use of these great features and section 4 of our User Guide contains in depth information on External and Dynamic Keys.
+We recommend making use of these great features and section 4 of our User Guide contains in depth information and basic examples on External and Dynamic Keys.